Q. What does NACEE stand for?

 Q. What programs does NACEE offer?

-A. NACEE offers five programs funded by the U.S. Department of Education.
+A. NACEE offers four programs funded by the U.S. Department of Education and one program funded by the State of Alabama.

 Educational Opportunity Centers primarily serve displaced or underemployed workers from families with incomes under $33,075.
 The Centers help individuals to choose a college and a suitable financial aid program.
 There are 124 Educational Opportunity Centers in America serving 195,000 individuals.
 A study of EOC participants found that 57% of college-ready students were admitted to institutions of higher learning and 56% of EOC participants who had been college dropouts had re-enrolled.